Overview

 Work Highlights

 • Nienke acted for the Seventh Defendant in ArcelorMittal USA LLC v Ravi Ruia & ors [2020] EWHC 3349 (Comm); a case concerning long-running litigation between two competitors in the steel and mining industry, in the Claimant’s pursuit of an arbitration award.
-Instructed as sole advocate, Nienke also successfully resisted parts of the Claimant’s application to amend its Particulars of Claim, with costs awarded to the Seventh Defendant on summary assessment.
+Instructed as sole advocate, Nienke successfully resisted parts of the Claimant’s application to amend its Particulars of Claim, with costs awarded in favour of the Seventh Defendant.

 • Acting for the Fifth Defendant in Robert Tchenguiz & ors. v Grant Thornton & ors.
 [2018] (QB); high-value, multi-party litigation in which the property tycoon made allegations against the accountancy firm, two of its partners and a former lawyer of Kaupthing Bank (the Fifth Defendant) of conspiring to encourage the SFO to launch an investigation into him after the bank’s collapse in 2008.
 Mr Tchenguiz was ordered to pay indemnity costs to the Defendants.